 - 1) Review Insert TS-1: Good to Know in particular, the mission of our Rotary Foundation.

 - 2) Briefly discuss major categories of activities generally funded through the Rotary Foundation.

 - a) Humanitarian Aid

 - b) Educational Programs

 - c) Vocational Training

-- d) Youth Programs

-- 3) Show Me the Money A Visual Representation of the Rotary Foundation SHARE Process

 - a) Donations "Money In"

 - i) Annual Fund

 - ii) Rotary's Endowment

 - iii) Restricted Funds

 - b) Expenditures "Money Out"

 - i) PolioPlus

 - ii) Global Grants

 - iii) District Grants

 - 4) Case Study Experts Insert TS-3: Targeted Service Case Studies

 - a) Insert TS-4: Rotary Foundation Funding Model Flowchart

 - b) Insert TS-5: Areas of Focus Chart

 - c) Insert TS-6: What is Sustainability?

 - 5) How does the SHARE Program benefit your club and district?

 - 6) Why are partnerships with other organizations significant?

 - 7) How can participation in the Rotary Foundation help a club's public image?

 - 8) How can an understanding of the mechanics of the Rotary Foundation encourage you as a member of your Rotary Club to participate and contribute in order to do good in the world?

 - 9) How can the Rotary Foundation Funding Model encourage Rotarians to participate and contribute?
 Can the Funding Model help a club's public image?